SolarFactories/terraform-provider-dependencytrack/docs/resources/project.md

 Required:

-- `logic` (String) Logic used to collecting sub-projects.
+- `logic` (String) Logic used for collecting sub-projects.
 See DependencyTrack for valid values.

 Optional: